Women negotiating and signing agreement

 • Do I have to provide a Personal Guarantee?
 In an extreme case, you could be asked to put your house as collateral to ensure rent is paid (you do not have to agree)

-• What is the lease duration and options to renew?
-The goodwill of your business can easily become associated with a location so an option to extend protects that.
-Counter to that you may want a short lease as a new business if things don’t work out.
-So a one year lease with an option for a further 2 years might be the answer.
+• What is the lease duration, and what are the renewal options?
+Your business’s goodwill can easily become associated with a location, so an option to extend protects that.
+Conversely, if things don’t work out, you may want a short lease as a new business.
+So, a one-year lease with an option for a further two years might be the answer.

-• Do you have to pay promotional or marketing funds? – If you have a retail lease be aware of the obligations of having to contribute to marketing funds for the shopping centre.
+• Do you have to pay promotional or marketing funds?
+If you have a retail lease, be aware of your obligations to contribute to marketing funds for the shopping centre.

 • What are the refurbishment requirements?
 A shopping centre may require you to refurbish every x years.

-• Public Who will pay for creating the lease?
+• Who will pay to create the lease?

 • Does the agreement allow the lease to be terminated early?